harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-ref-ui-scan-mode-01-dataload.md

-* **Extraction** (`dataLoad`) scans are partially orchestrated.
+* **Extraction** scans are partially orchestrated.
 The Security step pulls scan results from an external SaaS service and then normalizes and compresses the data.